than ourselves but from realizing our kinship with all beings."

 Slogan 1: First, Train in the Preliminaries.

 Interestingly, in Start Where You Are, Pema doesn't refer to the traditional "Four Reminders" that are considered to be the "preliminaries" in the Tibetan tradition.
-Instead she refers to the basic Shamatha-Vipashyana meditation practice as the fundamental foundation of the Lojong, pointing out that the quality of consciousness involved as both the means and ends of Practice.
+Instead she refers to the basic Shamatha-Vipashyana and Lojong meditation practice as the fundamental foundation of the Lojong, pointing out that the quality of consciousness involved as both the means and ends of Practice.
 (Fair enough, although I have a dear friend who doesn't Sit that has still found great value in Pema's Lojong teachings.)

 In other works* though, Pema does offer forth her understanding of the Four Reminders.